A Pirate's Life

 CJ Brown: So that would be a no.

-Guest (Male): By 10 o'clock that night, CJ had managed to finish polishing only a few of the boots on board.
+Insight for Living: By 10 o'clock that night, CJ had managed to finish polishing only a few of the boots on board.
 He was exhausted and famished.

 CJ Brown: I can't stand it anymore.
 I've got to get something to eat.
 Excuse me, sir.
 Are you the cook?

-Cook: That's me.
+Pirate Cook: That's me.

 CJ Brown: Sir, all I've had to eat since lunch is some licorice.
 I'm so hungry.

-Cook: Have you finished your polishing?
-No?
-Sorry.
+Pirate Cook: Have you finished your polishing?

-Cook: Whoa, whoa, whoa.
-That's rule 283.
-No one on board is allowed to die of starvation.
+Pirate Cook: Rule 283: No one on board is allowed to die of starvation.
 Food poisoning, maybe, but starvation, never.
 Have a seat.
-Thanks.
-And there it be.

-CJ Brown: Scalding hot mush?
+CJ Brown: Thanks.

-Cook: And plenty of it.
-No one's disobeyed any rules today, so far, so eat hearty and then get back to polishing.
+Pirate Cook: And there it be.
+Scalding hot mush!
+And plenty of it.
+No one's disobeyed any rules today, so far.
+So eat hearty and then get back to polishing.

-CJ Brown: This is better than nothing.
+CJ Brown: Guess it's better than nothing.
 I guess my mom knows I'm not coming home by now.
 She's probably pretty lonely.
 Oh well, she'll have Dad with her tomorrow.
+Hey, you complaining about the food?

-Cook: Not as fun?
-Are you daft?
-Being a pirate is not intended to be a jolly old time, you insufferable cub.
-We are every one of us here because we have to be.
 We're all criminals and cheats, liars and thieves.
-If we could go home, don't you think we would?
+And if we could go home, don't you think we would?
 But we've got no one to miss us and no one to greet us if we got there.

-Cook: Oh, the irony.
+Pirate Cook: Oh, the irony.

 CJ Brown: Excuse me?

-Guest (Male): An exhausted CJ managed to choke down a few bites of mush before his eyelids got so heavy they nearly closed with a thud.
+Insight for Living: An exhausted CJ managed to choke down a few bites of mush before his eyelids got so heavy they nearly closed with a thud.
 His head slowly sank to the table as he drifted off to sleep.
 As the sun rose the next morning, CJ woke to the sound of a battle cry.

 CJ Brown: What's all the fuss about?

-CJ Brown: This is great.
+CJ Brown: This is great!
 I'm part of a real-life pirate raid.
 Where's the ship we're attacking?

 CJ Brown: Wait a second.
 I know that ship.
-That's Captain Reginald's boat, and that means—
+That's Captain Reginald's boat.
+And that means—

-Guest (Male): Cannons ready, Captain!
+Guest (Male): Cannons ready, capitaine!

-Captain Teastane: No, wait, Captain!
+CJ Brown: No, wait, Captain!

-Guest (Male): What, what is it?
+Captain Tinstane: What is it?
 I'm rather busy here.

 CJ Brown: You can't fire at that ship.
 It's a friendly ship.
-I know it.
-It belongs to Captain Reginald, my friend's father, and my dad is aboard it too.
+I know it!
+It belongs to Captain Reginald, my friend's father, and my dad is aboard it too!

-Captain Teastane: What's your point?
+Captain Tinstane: What's your point?

 CJ Brown: Captain, they're good people.
 They never hurt you.
-They never hurt anybody.
+They never hurt anybody!

 CJ Brown: Why are you doing this?